XuanGhahahaha/XuanGhahahaha/README.md

 ### Hi there 👋

-I am a third-year PhD student in the Graphics&Geometric Computing Laboratory (GCL) at University of Science and Technology of China (USTC) advised by Prof. Juyong Zhang.
+I am a fourth-year PhD student in the Graphics&Geometric Computing Laboratory (GCL) at University of Science and Technology of China (USTC) advised by Prof. Juyong Zhang.

 I obtained my bachelor degree in Mathematics in 2021 from USTC.